Change validator options#

 You can now go through informational screens explaining the options for changing validator status.
 Tap Next to navigate through the screens.
 Tap Skip to proceed directly to updating the validator stake.

-Now you see your balance and the current Validator stake amount.
+Now you see your balance and the current validator stake amount.
 Enter the total amount you want to stake.
-You can also choose to adjust your restake setting between Yes, restake rewards or No, don’t restake rewards.
-Tap Continue.
+You can also choose to adjust your restake settings.
+Select Yes, add to automatically add your validation rewards to your validation amount, or No, don’t add to have the rewards deposited to your disposable balance at each payday.
+When you’re satisfied with your staking configuration, tap Continue to proceed with your updates.

 On the overview screen, check the information.
 Once you are satisfied, tap Submit validator transaction.